trdroid/Android-Examples/_misc/SDKCompatibility/README.md

 Cost of creating the app to support different execution paths suitable for all API levels would be higher.

-Also, if your app relies on a hardware feature that was only released in a later API level of Android, then it is not possible to support the prior versions.
+Also, if your app relies on a hardware feature that only a later API level of Android supports, it is not possible to support the prior versions.

 > <i> Target SDK Version </i>